hoodiehq/hoodie/README.md

 ## Official Sponsors

 Show your support for Hoodie and [help us sustain our inclusive community](http://hood.ie/blog/sustaining-hoodie.html).
-We will publicly appreciate your support and are happy to get your word out, as long as it aligns with our [Code of Conduct](http://hood.ie/code-of-conduct/).
+We will publicly appreciate your support and happy to get your word out as well, as long as it aligns with our [Code of Conduct](http://hood.ie/code-of-conduct/).

 [![](https://opencollective.com/hoodie/sponsor/0/avatar)](https://opencollective.com/hoodie/sponsor/0/website)
 [![](https://opencollective.com/hoodie/sponsor/1/avatar)](https://opencollective.com/hoodie/sponsor/1/website)